lzim/mtl/blue/session03/s03_learner/mtl_session03_see.md

 - These **Team Data** are means, medians and percentages of key variables likely to influence the team's priorities for learning from *Modeling to Learn.*
 - At [mtl.how/data](https://mtl.how/data), click on **"Data UI (Team Data)"**.
 In the Dropdown menu that appears, click on the  **ClinicSelection tab**.
 - Your Team's Clinic Selections from the previous session should auto-populate in the **ClinicSelection** tab.
-In the event they do not, or to make clinic selections yourself, you can select the same set of clinics you chose in Session 2 of _Modeling to Learn_ to review team data estimates to the related common care problems mentioned above.
-Then, click "Apply".
+- In the event they do not, to make clinic selections yourself, you can select the same set of clinics you chose in Session 2 of _Modeling to Learn_ to review team data estimates to the related common care problems mentioned above.
+- Then, click "Apply".

 [![](https://github.com/lzim/teampsd/blob/master/resources/gifs/mtl_2.5/data_ui_team_data_landing_page.gif?raw=true)](#DontLink)